torvalds/linux/Documentation/staging/lzo.rst

   This is not a specification.
 No specification seems to be publicly available for the LZO stream format.
-This document describes what input format the LZO decompressor as implemented in the Linux kernel understands.
+This document describes what input format the LZO decompressor as implemented in the GNU/Linux kernel understands.
 The file subject of this analysis is lib/lzo/lzo1x_decompress_safe.c.
 No analysis was made on the compressor nor on any other implementations though it seems likely that the format matches the standard one.
 The purpose of this document is to